ruby-R53/fpkg/README.md

 ### And what is a "foreign package"?

-That is how I call packages not available on the repositories of an user.
-It can be from any source but those, although this script currently supports git-based sources only.
+That is how I call packages not available in the default distro repositories of a user.
+It can be from any source but those, although the script currently supports git-based sources only.

 ### How does it work?